amblina/katacoda-scenarios/tutorial1/step6a.md

 `ls -l -h`{{execute}}

-As you can see the output has changed again, this time converting the filesize which was previously into "human-readable" units:
+As you can see the output has changed again, this time converting the filesize which was previously in bytes into "human-readable" units:

 ```
 $ ls -l -h